154 N. Main St.

 Located on the northern outskirts of campus, but still only a short walk away, Keep is a large mansion with expansive porch and swing.
 Providing meals for 75 students, the cottage houses 54 of those diners.
 Similar to Tank and Old Barrows, Keep has a tradition of meat-friendly meals while always having vegetarian and vegan options.
-The intimate and homey lounge is the primary venue for merriment and tomfoolery.
-This includes the infamous campus-wide, annual Halloween party.
-Keep’s basement is also home to the Oberlin Bike Co-op, where students can rent bicycles and learn to fix them too.
+The intimate and homey lounge is the primary venue for merriment, tomfoolery, and communal music playing.
+Keep’s basement is also home to the Oberlin Bike Co-op, where students can rent bicycles and learn to fix them, too.

 Though the atmosphere changes every year with the flux of house members, Keep’s communal spirit is a constant.
 If this sounds like the place to be, please remember to fill out an OSCA application, available on the OSCA website.
 A yearly, random lottery determines who will live in and dine at Keep.

 House Support and Resources: One Faculty-in-Residence, two French Teaching Assistants (TAs), and one Resident Assistant (RA) live in the house and provide residents with close ties to the Department of French and Italian.
 A library with program related resources is located inside along with a TV lounge equipped with French language stations.